-MOPANI DISTRICT MUNICIPALITY GVA
+MOPANI DISTRICT MUNICIPALITY gross value adding (GVA)

-Figure 2: Economic contribution by sector, Mopani (Source: Global Insight Sept 2011)
+Figure 2: Economic contribution by sector in Mopani

+(Source: Global Insight Sept 2011)

 Agriculture: It is the fourth largest economic sector after mining, government and community services and wholesale and retail.
 It predominates in Tzaneen, Maruleng and Letaba although it is also significant in other districts.
 The land capability favours those local municipalities although the sector with some potential is spread more broadly across the district.